adithyaravikumar/RegisterArchSubmission/README.md

 ```

 The `items` property is the input to that modal and the `didPay` publisher tells the billing page that the payment button was tapped. this helps the billing page to clear out the table view.
 And that's it.

-To see more use cases of this design and the full implementation of the routing system, you can check out [the repo](https://github.com/adithyaravikumar/RegisterArchSubmission).